vikassrivastava18/FastAPI-Study/README.md

-Learning FastAPI: Project structure along with security, routing. etc in FastAPI.
+Learning how to structure a project along with security, routing. etc in FastAPI.